SFDO-Tooling/MetaCI/README.rst

 * The cumulusci python package installed and configured on your local system so you can run deploy commands against your repo locally.
 See http://cumulusci.readthedocs.io/en/latest/tutorial.html for more details on setting up CumulusCI locally.
 * Optional, but highly recommended: Access to Salesforce DX.
 If you configure the SFDX_CONFIG and SFDX_HUB_ORG config variables with the appropriate json you can use scratch orgs in your builds.
 You'll need to configure your local environment to not use encryption when storing credentials in files so you can export the configs to mrbelvedereci.

+You can also fork the CumulusCI-Test repository and use that as a demo since it is already configured for CumulusCI.

 Deploy to Heroku
 ----------------